kubernetes/website/docs/concepts/workloads/containers/container-lifecycle-hooks.md

 ### Hook handler implementations

 Containers can access a hook by implementing and registering a handler for that hook.
-There are two types of Hook handlers that can be implemented for Containers:
+There are two types of hook handlers that can be implemented for Containers:

-* Exec - Executes a specific command, such as `pre-stop.sh`, inside the cgroups and namespaces of the container.
+* Exec - Executes a specific command, such as `pre-stop.sh`, inside the cgroups and namespaces of the Container.
-Resources consumed by the command are counted against the container.
+Resources consumed by the command are counted against the Container.
-* HTTP - Executes an HTTP request against a specific endpoint on the container.
+* HTTP - Executes an HTTP request against a specific endpoint on the Container.

 ### Hook handler execution

-When a Container lifecycle management hook is called, the Kubernetes management system executes the handler in the container registered for that hook.
+When a Container lifecycle management hook is called, the Kubernetes management system executes the handler in the Container registered for that hook.

-Hook handler calls are synchronous within the context of the Pod containing the container.
+Hook handler calls are synchronous within the context of the Pod containing the Container.
-This means that for a `PostStart` hook, the container ENTRYPOINT and hook fire asynchronously.
+This means that for a `PostStart` hook, the Container ENTRYPOINT and hook fire asynchronously.
-However, if the hook takes too long to run or hangs, the container cannot reach a `running` state.
+However, if the hook takes too long to run or hangs, the Container cannot reach a `running` state.

 The behavior is similar for a `PreStop` hook.
 If the hook hangs during execution, the Pod phase stays in a `running` state and never reaches `failed`.
-If a `PostStart` or `PreStop` hook fails, it kills the container.
+If a `PostStart` or `PreStop` hook fails, it kills the Container.

 Users should make their hook handlers as lightweight as possible.
-There are cases, however, when long running commands make sense, such as when saving state prior to stopping a container.
+There are cases, however, when long running commands make sense, such as when saving state prior to stopping a Container.

 ### Hook delivery guarantees

-Hook delivery is intended to be *at least once*, which means that a hook may be called multiple times for any given event, such as for `start` or `stop`.
+Hook delivery is intended to be *at least once*, which means that a hook may be called multiple times for any given event, such as for `PostStart` or `PreStop`.
 It is up to the hook implementation to handle this correctly.

 Generally, only single deliveries are made.